raphaelschwinger/cone_reconstruction/docs/project-documentation.md

 ## Tracking the racecar

 After we rendered the blender scene and got the video file, we applied the OpenCV object tracking algorithm to the video file.
-We tried multiple tracking algorithms to track the racecar, but only one of them showed promising results.
+We tried multiple tracking algorithms to track the position of the racecar.
 Details and background of the algorithms are included below:

 - **OpenCV Tracking Algorithm** :
   - **KCF** [[5]](#5):
-    - Kernelized Correlation Filter is a novel tracking framework
-    - One of the recent findings which has shown good results.
-    - Based on the idea of traditional correlational filter.
-    - It uses kernel trick and circulant matrices to improve the computation speed significantly.
+    - Kernelized Correlation Filter (KCF) is a novel tracking framework, and it is one of the recent findings which has shown promising results.
+KCF is based on the idea of the traditional correlational filter.
+It uses kernel trick and circulant matrices to improve the computation speed significantly.

 - **CSRT** [[6]](#6):
     - Channel and Spatial Reliability Tracking is a constrained filter learning with an arbitrary spatial reliability map.
-    - CSRT utilizes a spatial reliability map.
-    - Adjusts the filter support to the part of the object suitable for tracking.
+It utilizes a spatial reliability map.
+CSRT adjusts the filter support to the part of the object suitable for tracking.

 - **GOTRUN** [[7]](#7):
-  - Generic Object Tracking Using Regression Networks.
-  - A Deep Learning based tracking algorithm.
-  - Did not perform well.
+  - Generic Object Tracking Using Regression Networks (GOTRUN) is a Deep Learning based tracking algorithm.
+GOTRUN is significantly faster than previous methods that use neural networks for tracking.
+The tracker uses a simple feed-forward network without any online training, and it can track generic objects at 100 fps.
+Nevertheless, in our case, GOTRUN did not perform well.

 ---
+#### Selecting the Tracker:

 ```
  tracker_types = ['KCF', 'CSRT']